mlswg/mls-architecture/draft-ietf-mls-architecture.md

-The basic function of the Authentication Service (AS) is to provide a trusted mapping from user identities (usernames, phone numbers, etc.), to long-term identity keys, which may either be one per client or may be shared amongst the clients attached to a user.
-It typically acts
+The basic function of the Authentication Service (AS) is to provide a trusted mapping from user identities (usernames, phone numbers, etc.), to long-term identity keys, which may either be one per Client or may be shared amongst the clients attached to a user.
-as:

 The Authentication Service (AS) is expected to play multiple roles in the
 architecture:

-* A certification authority or similar service which signs some sort of portable credential binding an identity to a key.
+* A certification authority or similar service which signs some sort of portable credential binding an identity to an identity key.

 * A directory server which provides the key for a given identity (presumably this connection is secured via some form of transport security such as TLS).

-By definition, the AS is invested with a large amount of trust.
+By definition, the Authentication Service is invested with a large amount of trust.
 A malicious AS can impersonate -- or allow an attacker to impersonate -- any user of the system.
+As a corrolary, by impersonating identities authorized to be members of a group, an AS can break confidentiality.

-This risk can be mitigated by publishing the binding between identities and keys in a public log such as Key Transparency (KT) {{KeyTransparency}}.
+This risk can be mitigated by publishing the binding between identities and keys in a public log such as Key Transparency (KT)
+{{KeyTransparency}}.
 It is possible to build a functional MLS system without any kind of public key logging, but such a system will necessarily be somewhat vulnerable to attack by a malicious or untrusted AS.

 ## Delivery Service